OpenGHz/Imitate-All/README.md

 python3 policy_train.py -tn example_task
 ```

-The above commands, with just `-tn` args, will **use the configurations from the `.py` config files in the `task_configs` folder corresponding to the given task name**.
+The above commands, with just `-tn` args, will **use the configurations from the `.py` config files in the `configurations/task_configs` folder corresponding to the given task name**.
 If you use command-line parameters (not all parameters support command-line configuration, use `-h` arg to show all supported args), they will override the configurations in the config file.
 This allows for temporary parameter changes but is not recommended for regular use.

 After training, by default, you can find two folders in `./my_ckpt/<task_name>/<time_stamp>` directory.
 The `ckpt` folder contains all weight files (referred to as the **process folder**), while the folder with the same name as `<task_name>` (called the **core folder**) contains the following files: